 He didn’t entirely give up on ball playing, of course.
 An article in the Salt Lake Herald-Republican on July 4, 1915 discussed the history of baseball in Utah.
 Under the charming headline of “National Game in Salt Lake Dates Back to When It Was Secondary to Indian Fighting,” The article talks about the Deserets, which was founded in the early 1880s.
 “The boys played a fast game and with Russ McKelvy pitching always felt safe of winning.
 Seldom indeed did they lose, and then they always came back next time with a win,” the article stated.

 By 1882, McKelvy was back in Pittsburgh and still involved with baseball, pitching for a couple of semi-pro teams in the area.
 He was asked to umpire a game between the Allegheneys and Cincinnati of the American Association on May 21.
 He gave no home-team advantages and in fact made a couple of calls against Pittsburgh that angered the fans.
 It must not have bothered the Allegheneys much, because he made one appearance with them as a right fielder on August 24, going 0-for-4 at the plate.
+It was his last appearance in what we consider a major-league game.

 For his career, McKelvy had a .222/.237/.284 slash line, with 57 career hits in 247 at-bats.
 He scored 33 runs and had 36 RBIs.
 His obituary makes the dubious claim that McKelvy was the second man to throw a curve ball.
 There are probably a half-dozen pitchers who have claimed to have invented the curve, and a few of them were playing professionally when McKelvy was in college.